 - To estimate the postfix expression

 - Reverse a string.

-Answer: Using a loop and the index value we can go through every element of the array, but the loop should be started from the 0 and end with the one less than the total size of the array.
+Answer: By using a loop and the index value we can go through every element of an array, but the loop should start from 0 and end with one less than the total size of the array.

-Answer: A Queue is a linear data structure which works on the principle of First In First Out (FIFO), according to FIFO, the element inserted first in the queue data structure would be retrieved first.
+Answer: A Queue is a linear data structure that works on the principle of First In First Out (FIFO).
+According to FIFO, the element inserted first in the queue data structure would be retrieved first.
 On a queue, we can perform operations like Dequeue, enqueue, etc.

-- A queue follows FIFO whereas stack follows LIFO principle.
+- A queue follows FIFO, whereas a stack follows the LIFO principle.

-- An array is a collection of homogeneous data elements, which mean we can only store similar data type in the array data structure.
+- An array is a collection of homogeneous data elements, which means that we can only store similar data types in the array data structure.

 - When we declare an array, we also mention its size so the compiler can allocate a consecutive memory location to its element.